 The majority of the requirements of the BRRD (including the bail-in tool) were implemented in the UK by way of amendments to the Banking Act.
-For more information on the bail-in tool, see "- The relevant UK resolution authority may exercise the bail-in tool in respect of the Issuer and the Notes, which may result in Holders losing some or all of their investment" below.
+For more information on the bail-in tool, see "Risks relating to the Notes generally - The relevant UK resolution authority may exercise the bail-in tool in respect of the relevant Issuer and the Notes, which may result in Holders losing some or all of their investment" below.